RaeOfChey/EmployeeOrganizerPro/README.md

 - Step 5.
 Start the application: `node index`

 ## Usage
-To start the application, run the following command: `node index`

 When the application launches, you will be prompted with options to manage employees, departments, and roles.

 - To add a department, choose the appropriate option, enter the department name, and confirm to add it.